dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9.0.md

 ## Authentication and authorization

-ASP.NET Core 9 adds new features to authentication and authorization.
+This section describes new features for authentication and authorization.

 ## Miscellaneous